Allowing applicants to start work

 3. Know the timescales for DBS checks

-The processing times can vary, but typically are between 2 and 4 weeks.
-The speed of processing does depend upon the form being filled in correctly.
+The processing times can vary, but typically range from 2-5 days in most cases to up to 8 weeks.
+The speed of processing does depend upon the online form being filled in correctly.
 Errors on the form can cause significant delays.

-4. Dealing with the outcome from the check
+4. Dealing with the outcome of the check

 5. DBS renewals